devutsav/C-Programs/README.md

 # C-Programs
-Some basic algorithm programs written in C
+Some basic algorithm programs written in C/C++/Java